 If you’re anything like me you have a huge collection of washi tape.
 It seems to accumulate faster than I can use it, so why not bring it to the rescue when you need to fix a mistake in your journal?

-That’s not to say you couldn’t cover your whole page with washi for bigger mistakes – however this is a personal favourite for mending header mix-ups!
+That’s not to say you couldn’t cover your whole page with washi for bigger mistakes – however, this is a personal favorite for mending header mix-ups!

 One thing I do want to note with this method is depending on the

 Have you ever been halfway through a layout and you’ve realized that is not what you were trying to do?!
 Yep.
 In the example pictured I’m illustrating how to deal with a mistake in a weekly spread.

 If you’ve ever been wanting to try the oh-so-popular dutch door layouts this would be a good excuse to give it a shot.